Nucleon axial-vector form factor and radius from future neutrino experiments: Results and Discussion

 \subsection{Fits including absolute flux normalization}

 The determination of the axial-vector form factor and radius relies on the shape of the measured $Q^2$ distribution and is therefore largely insensitive to the overall normalization of the data samples.
 For this reason, we fixed the corresponding integral to unity in the fits described above.
-However, the additional information from the overall data normalization can also be used to constrain the value of the absolute $\bar \nu_\mu$ flux.
+However, the additional information from the overall data normalization can be used to constrain the value of the absolute $\bar \nu_\mu$ flux.
 Since the cross section for elastic $\bar \nu_\mu p \to \mu^+ n$ process on hydrogen is fully defined by the neutron $\beta$ decay with a precision $\ll 1\%$ in the limit $Q^2 \to 0$, the integral of the incoming $\bar \nu_\mu$ flux can be directly determined from the number of events at small momentum transfer $Q^2<0.05$ GeV$^2$~\cite{Duyang:2019prb}.
 Rather than explicitly selecting a low-$Q^2$ sample, we extract the absolute flux simultaneously with the axial-vector form factor by expressing the overall data normalization in terms of the event rate at zero momentum transfer.
-Technically, we introduce the relative normalization $f$ as an additional fit parameter, and modify the covariance matrix~\cite{DAgostini:1993arp} by adding a common relative normalization uncertainty $\delta f$ for all bins:
+Technically, we introduce the relative normalization $f$ as an additional fit parameter with its prior $\delta f$ and modify the covariance matrix~\cite{DAgostini:1993arp} by adding a common relative systematic normalization uncertainty $\delta n$ for all bins,\footnote{Fits in the Section~\ref{sec:shape_only} correspond to setting $\delta n = 0$ and $f = 1$ in Eqs.~(\ref{eq:covariance}) and~(\ref{eq:chi2}).}